jrobin11/Advanced-Process-Manager-with-Process-Synchronization/README.md

-# Advanced Process Manager with Process Synchronization
+# Process Manager Suite: A Synchronization Mastery

-## Project Overview
+## Introduction

-The goal of this project is to design and implement an advanced Process Manager with an emphasis on process synchronization.
-This Process Manager will allow users to create, manage, and synchronize processes in a multi-threaded environment.
-It will provide a command-line interface for process creation, management, and synchronization, and it will use system calls for process and thread control.
+This endeavor seeks to craft a sophisticated Process Manager tailored for emphasizing synchronization.
+It aims to empower users with capabilities to spawn, oversee, and harmonize processes within a setting that champions multi-threading.
+The suite offers a CLI (or optionally, a GUI) interface, heavily anchored on system calls pertinent to process and thread orchestration.

-## Required Functionalities
+## Capabilities

-### Process Creation:
+### Creation of Processes:
-- Implement a process creation mechanism that allows users to create new processes.
+- Facilitate the genesis of new processes.
-- Use system calls (e.g., fork, exec) for process creation.
+- Leverage system calls, notably fork and exec, for process origination.

-### Process Management:
+### Overseeing Processes:
-- Develop functionalities to list, terminate, and monitor running processes.
+- Engineer features to catalog, cease, and scrutinize active processes.
-- Allow users to view information about each process, such as its process ID (PID), parent process ID, and state.
+- Grant users the privilege to access metadata of processes such as PID, progenitor PID, and current status.

-### Thread Support:
+### Threading:
-- Extend the Process Manager to support multiple threads within a process.
+- Augment the Manager to champion multi-threading per process.
-- Implement thread creation, termination, and synchronization mechanisms.
+- Architect mechanisms for thread initiation, cessation, and harmonization.
-- Use system calls for thread creation (e.g., pthread_create) and synchronization (e.g., mutexes, semaphores).
+- Resort to system calls, particularly pthread_create, mutexes, and semaphores for threading activities.

-### Inter-Process Communication (IPC):
+### Communication Across Processes (IPC):
-- Implement IPC mechanisms to allow processes and threads to communicate and share data.
+- Designate IPC channels for threads and processes to exchange information.
-- Explore methods like message passing, shared memory, or pipes for IPC.
+- Delve into modalities like message relays, collective memory, or pipeline structures for IPC.
-- Use system calls for IPC operations (e.g., pipe, msgget, shmget).
+- Employ system calls like pipe, msgget, and shmget for IPC undertakings.

-### Process Synchronization:
+### Harmonizing Processes:
-- Implement synchronization primitives such as mutexes and semaphores.
+- Design and integrate primitives such as mutexes and semaphores for synchronization.
-- Demonstrate the use of synchronization mechanisms to solve common synchronization problems (e.g., producer-consumer, reader-writer).
+- Exhibit the prowess of these mechanisms by tackling classic synchronization challenges, including scenarios like producer-consumer and reader-writer.

-### Command-Line Interface (CLI) or Graphic User Interface (GUI):
+### User Interface (Choose between CLI or GUI):
-- Develop a user-friendly interface for interacting with the Process Manager.
+- Sculpt an intuitive platform for users to engage with the Process Manager.
-- Allow users to create processes, create threads, synchronize threads, and perform IPC operations.
+- Enable functionalities to spawn processes and threads, synchronize them, and manage IPC tasks.
-- Provide clear and informative command syntax and options.
+- Ensure the command structure is lucid with comprehensive options.

-### Logging and Reporting:
+### Monitoring and Documentation:
-- Implement logging and reporting features to track and display the execution of processes and threads.
+- Introduce features for vigilant monitoring and systematic logging of processes and threads in action.
-- Log significant events, errors, and information related to process synchronization.
+- Record pivotal events, anomalies, and data linked to process synchronization.

-## Expected Skills Gained
+## Skills to Acquire

-By working on this project, you will gain the following skills:
+Embarking on this journey, you stand to:
-- Manipulating processes and threads in various aspects.
+- Master the art of process and thread manipulation.
-- Exploiting system calls to manipulate processes and threads to achieve specific goals.
+- Harness the power of system calls to navigate and control processes and threads.
-- Developing software that operates reliably while reducing conflicts in using system resources.
+- Cultivate the knack for developing robust software, minimizing system resource contention.

-## Deliverables
+## Project Artifacts

-- **Source Code:** Provide the source code, including comments explaining the design and implementation, as a Python (.py) or C (.c) file uploaded to GitHub.
+- **Codebase:** The repository will house the thoroughly commented source code, be it in Python (.py) or C (.c).

-- **Project Report:** Include a project report with the following:
+- **Analysis Report:** This documentation will encapsulate:
-  - Project title
+  - Name of the project
-  - List of implemented functionalities
+  - A summary of features
-  - Description of how to install and use the application
+  - Installation and user guide
-  - Test results for each functionality, accompanied by figures and explanations
+  - Detailed test outcomes with visuals and dissections
-  - Discussion on the project results
+  - Reflective discussions on outcomes and insights

-- **GitHub Repository Link:** The project report should be included as a README file (Markdown format, readme.md) within the GitHub repository.
-The source code should be loaded as a separate file.
+- **GitHub Linkage:** The analysis report will find its place as a README (formatted in Markdown as readme.md) in the GitHub repository, with the source code residing separately.

-Please submit your project via a GitHub Repository link that contains the above deliverables.
+For a complete submission, please share the GitHub repository link housing all the delineated artifacts.